In a new study, researchers found that air pollution and living in apartment buildings may be linked to an increased risk for high blood pressure.

-They are related to genetic factors, unhealthy lifestyle, environmental factors such as traffic air pollution, traffic noise, residential housing, and neighborhood quality.
+They are related to genetic factors, unhealthy lifestyles, environmental factors such as traffic air pollution, traffic noise, residential housing, and neighborhood quality.

 Recent studies have found that long-term exposure to ambient air pollution and residential distance to green spaces could contribute to high blood pressure and metabolic syndrome.

-In the new study, the team tested people living in private houses or multi-story houses in Kaunas City, a city of 280,000 and the second largest city of Lithuania.
+In the new study, the team tested people living in private houses or multi-story houses in Kaunas City, a city of 280,000 and the second largest city in Lithuania.

 They found that high air pollution levels were linked to a higher risk of reduced high-density lipoprotein (HDL cholesterol, or ‘good’ cholesterol) in the body.

-Traffic-air exposure was linked to a higher risk of high blood pressure, higher triglyceride level, and reduced HDL cholesterol.
+Traffic-air exposure was linked to a higher risk of high blood pressure, higher triglyceride levels, and reduced HDL cholesterol.